+\ Sheet 1 of submitted file "Tapajos\FT-CR MS peaks\combined.csv" was imported into the BCO-DMO data system for this dataset.
+Table will appear as Data File: 986858\v1\tapajos\mass-spec-peaks.csv (along with other download format options).

+\ Data table within Sheet 1 from file "Tapajos\sample dates.xlsx" was imported as supplemental file (table added to BCO-DMO page as "sample-metadata.csv").
+Column "Sample Name" was adjusted to add zero-padding for samples with only one digit in order to match to the primary data table column "Sample."

+\ sample date and lat,lon were added to the primary data 986858\v1\tapajos\mass-spec-peaks.csv by joining on the sample identifier in both tables.

+Changes made in all tables in this dataset:

-- \ ABS .dat files zipped into Data File "Tapajos\ABS.zip" and EEM (PEM in filenames) added to Tapajos\EEM.zip - \ Sheet 1 of the submitted file "Tapajos\filenames\sample dates.xlsx" was imported into the BCO-DMO data system for this dataset as a supplemental table 986855\v1\file-metadata.csv. - \ ".dat" suffix added to columns ABS\Filename, and EEM\Filename to match the provided files in the dataset. - \ Column names adjusted to conform to BCO-DMO naming conventions designed to support broad re-use by a variety of research tools and scripting languages.
+\ Column names adjusted to conform to BCO-DMO naming conventions designed to support broad re-use by a variety of research tools and scripting languages.
 [Only numbers, letters, and underscores.
-Can not start with a number] - \ Column names adjusted to conform to BCO-DMO naming conventions designed to support broad re-use by a variety of research tools and scripting languages.
-[Only numbers, letters, and underscores.
-Can not start with a number] - \ Date converted to ISO 8601 format - \ Location field contained both latitude and longitude in degrees minutes and seconds (e.g. "4°20'15.0"S 56°04'10.3"W") which was converted to separate lat\dd lon\dd columns (also converted to decimal degrees)
+Can not start with a number]

+\ Date converted to ISO 8601 format

+\ Location field contained both latitude and longitude in degrees minutes and seconds (e.g. "4°20'15.0"S 56°04'10.3"W") which was converted to separate lat\dd lon\dd columns (also converted to decimal degrees)